 The competitive part of the primary auction of medium-term and long-term government bonds on domestic market will be held on the traditional auction day of Wednesday, while the non-competitive part of primary auctions will be held traditionally on Thursday.
-The settlement will take place within two business days after the auction date, i.e. according to the international standard on the primary market, usually on Friday.
-The possibility to bid within the competitive part of the auction is made possible for primary dealers and recognized dealers, but access to the noncompetitive part of the auction remains exclusively to a group of primary dealers.
+The settlement will take place within two business days after the auction date, usually on Friday.
+The possibility to bid within the competitive part of the auction is made possible for primary dealers and recognized dealers, but access to the non-competitive part of the auction remains exclusively to a group of primary dealers.

-The issuance calendars of medium-term and long-term government bonds together with indicative maximum total nominal value sold in auctions for respective quarter of the year will be published monthly, usually the fourth Monday of the month preceding the respective month, unless otherwise announced, with the exception of issuance calendar for January 2025, which will be published together with The Czech Republic Funding and Debt Management Strategy for 2025.
+The issuance calendars of medium-term and long-term government bonds together with indicative maximum total nominal value sold in auctions for respective quarter of the year will be published monthly, usually the fourth Monday of the month preceding the respective month, unless otherwise announced, with the exception of issuance calendar for January 2026, which will be published together with The Czech Republic Funding and Debt Management Strategy for 2026.
 For the relevant auction, there is an option to announce one or more alternative medium-term and long-term government bonds that may be included in the auction or to change the offered government bond for another one with the similar time to maturity.
 The choice of specific maturities and type of instrument will take into account the development of market conditions and the demand from primary dealers and recognized dealers.